 Pre-Approvals, Bridge Loans, Jumbo loans

-0:01:14.7 S1: In our industry, the landscape is littered with fake pre-approvals.
-To me, it’s a really horrible problem and I just think it’s important for realtors to know, ask the question to lenders, “Has this been through real underwriting, a human underwriter?”
+In our industry, the landscape is littered with fake pre-approvals.
+To me, it’s a really horrible problem.
+And I just think it’s important for realtors to know.
+Ask the question to lenders, “Has this been through real underwriting, a human underwriter?”
 Not automated underwriting, not your own opinion.
 I’m sure your opinion is a good one loan officer, has this really been underwritten.
 That’s important.

-0:01:39.0 S1: Another thing I wanted to touch on was bridge loans.
-Bridge loans are frequently thrown out to me by clients like, “Oh, I was talking to a friend or I was talking to my realtor and they said, ‘Just get a bridge loan.'”
-It’s not that easy.
-When you have a client that has a house to sell, which is a frequent occurrence, but wants to buy before selling or needs to buy before selling because the seller may not take a contingent offer, well, there’s a lot of debt to qualify for and bridge loans frequently don’t work out.
-So you’ve got the current mortgage the borrower has to carry and their debt ratios, the bridge loan payment, which is like an equity loan payment, and then the new mortgage, so there’s three mortgages plus any other debt that they might have.
-I can tell… We do bridge loans and I can tell you out of every 100 bridge loans I’m asked about, I might get five or 10 approved, so it’s infrequent that bridge loans really work.
-Certainly have your clients ask a lender, ask me, talk about it, but it’s just not as frequent as they work as you might think.
+Well, there’s a lot of debt to qualify for and bridge loans frequently don’t work out.
+So you’ve got the current mortgage the borrower has to carry in their debt ratios.
+And the bridge loan payment, which is like an equity loan payment.
+And then the new mortgage.
+So there’s three mortgages plus any other debt that they might have.
+We do bridge loans and I can tell you out of every 100 bridge loans I’m asked about, I might get 5 or 10 approved.
+So it’s infrequent that bridge loans really work.
+Certainly have your clients ask a lender, ask me, talk about it.
+But it’s just not as frequent that they work as you might think.

 Jumbo loans are really complicated